Backcountry Nutrition 101

 What am I eating in the backcountry?

 I start eat morning with an instant coffee, supplements, and a hot Buckwheat Breakfast.
 Throughout the day I eat lots of healthy snacks like jerky, mixed nuts, dried fruit, hard cheeses, nut butters, and my favorite flavor of Packaroons.
-For dinner, I prefer Heather’s Choice just add water meals, like Sockeye Salmon Chowder and Dark Chocolate Chili.
+For dinner, I prefer meals like Sockeye Salmon Chowder and Dark Chocolate Chili.
 These meals make it easy to increase your calorie count and satiate your hiker hunger with plenty of protein and healthy fats.

-Want 10% off of your first order?
+Want to save money on your first order?
 Sign up for our newsletter at the bottom of this page!